Tours for Special Audiences

 Art at Hand

 Tours are free, but pre-registration is required.
 Registrations are accepted by telephone or mail on a first-come, first-served basis.
-Register by phone by calling Angela Pratt at (802) 985-3346 x3393.
+Register by telephone (802) 985-3346 x3393.
 Register by mail by downloading the registration form (PDF) and mailing it to:

 Attn: Education Fellows